Skip to main content

 Event Text

-EN Revision Text: AGREEMENT STATE REPORT - MISSING CATEGORY 2 MATERIAL
+EN Revision Text: AGREEMENT STATE REPORT - LOST OR MISSING RADIOGRAPHY CAMERA

-The following was received from the Commonwealth of Massachusetts (the Agency) via email:
+The following is a summary of the information received from the State via email:

 THIS MATERIAL EVENT CONTAINS A "CATEGORY 2" LEVEL OF RADIOACTIVE MATERIAL